ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: faq}
 {: support}

-If you need assistance with {{site.data.keyword.vmwaresolutions_short}}, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+If you need assistance with {{site.data.keyword.vmwaresolutions_short}}, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## Related links
 {: #faq-related}